ubirch/ubirch-accounting-service/README.md

 _category_: It represents the kind of event.
 That's to say, what action originated it.

 _subCategory_: (Optional) It represents a subkind of event.
 Useful for partitioning data by another element.

+_externalId_: (Optional) It represents an external value that can be used as an optional id.
+Max length is 36.

 _occurredAt_: It represents the time at which the event took place.